bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [block reward]: /en/developer-reference#term-block-reward "New satoshis given to a miner for creating one of the first 6,929,999 blocks"
 [block time]: /en/developer-reference#term-block-time "The time field in the block header"
 [block version]: /en/developer-reference#term-block-version "The version field in the block header"
+[blocks-first sync]: /en/developer-guide#blocks-first "Synchronizing the block chain by downloading each block from a peer and then validating it; compare to headers-first sync"
+[bloom filter]: /en/developer-guide#bloom-filters "A filter used primarily by SPV nodes to request only matching transactions and merkle blocks from full nodes"
 [broadcast]: /en/developer-guide#transaction-broadcasting "Sending transactions or blocks to all other peers on the Bitcoin network (compare to privately transmitting to a single peer or partner"
 [broadcasts]: /en/developer-guide#transaction-broadcasting "Sending transactions or blocks to all other peers on the Bitcoin network (compare to privately transmitting to a single peer or partner"
 [broadcasting]: /en/developer-guide#transaction-broadcasting "Sending transactions or blocks to all other peers on the Bitcoin network (compare to privately transmitting to a single peer or partner)"